Cooling Fans - Mechanical

-A general view of the fan, the wrong way round, in relation to the pump, alternator and radiator.
-The free end of the measure is against the back of the radiator core.
+Mechanical: A general view of my mechanical fan, installed the wrong way round, in relation to the pump, alternator and radiator.
+The free end of the measure is against the back of the radiator core, and taken to the closest part of the blade is about 1 3/4"

 Logically this should be the side of the fan that faces the engine, with the concave and smoothest surface best able to push the air towards the engine i.e. pull it through the radiator.